Not sure what to pack for Yellowstone National Park (YNP)? Worry not.

 5. Winter Hat

 A winter hat is one of the most overlooked items on any winter Yellowstone packing list.
 Designed to trap heat from escaping from your head, a winter hat keeps your head and ears nice and toasty.
-By doing so, it actually keeps the rest of the body warm.
+Doing so actually keeps the rest of the body warm.

 A winter hat will protect you from the strong winter sun caused by the reflection of the snow.
 It will make sure your scalp doesn’t get burned, which is more common than you think!